asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 The first block of code encountered in the test case is the arrange block.
 Three accounts are created, a credit card account with an outstanding balance, a credit card account with a zero balance, and a non credit card account with a balance.
 The last line in the block utilizes the stub created with the [Moq framework](https://github.com/moq/moq4).
 It sets up a call to the dependency, IAccountDataFacade's Get method and returns the three aforementioned account objects.

 The second, or act, block contains a single line.
-It calls the method under test, another long but specific method name.
+It calls the method under test, another  relatively long but specific method name.
 It saves the value returned in a variable named result.

 The last block of code is the assert section.
 Here you find two asserts, one that asserts that only one of the three accounts is being returned.
 And the account that is being returned is the one that we expect.